The Therapy Approach

 • goal setting and action planning

-• working with protective mechanisms or processing experiences to create change
+• working with protective mechanisms and processing past experiences to create change

 Everybody’s experiences and difficulties are unique and therefore so is the pace and length of the therapy.

-I feel that each of their client's is the expert in their own life and experiences and so they are best placed to decide what is right for then. i may offer suggestions of ideas for focus or strategies to practice, but it is always the your choice as to what you wish to focus on and how you wish to do so.
+I believe that each of my client's is the expert in their own life and so they are best placed to decide what is right for then.
+I may offer suggestions of ideas, perspectives, strategies to practice, or exercises to explore issues, but it is always the your choice as to what you wish to focus on and how you wish to do so in your therapy sessions.

 Lizzy Pittock is an inclusive practitioner and welcomes people of all ages from all communities, ethnicities, LGBTQIA+, and people with disabilities.